malanski/fullstack-crud/frontend/README.md

 ## Description

-A Front-end application for visual interaction with the Client Management API and deal with Error handling and Form validations.
+A Front-end application for visual interaction with the Client Management API that registers customers for relationship control between companies and customers.
+This ReactJs app has a responsive interface and deals with Error handling and Form validations.
+Through forms, this application communicates with the backend and can create, read, update, and delete data from the API.
 <hr>

 ## Access Application